parsec-cloud/Parsec-Cloud-Preparation-Tool/README.md

 It's provided with no warranty, so use it at your own risk.

-Then fill in the details on the next page.

 ### Instructions:
 1. Set up your GPU accelerated cloud machine on Microsoft Azure, Amazon AWS, Google Cloud or Paperspace.
 2. Azure, AWS, Google: Log in via RDP and make note of the password - you'll need it later - Paperspace: Connect via Paperspace web app.